Cross-Correlating the Universe: The Gravitational Wave Background and Large-Scale Structure: Distinguishing anisotropy models

 In our simulation-based approach, where we generate galaxy and SMBHBs populations, theoretical angular power spectra and covariance matrices are not known a priori, but have to be deduced from the suite of~$N_r$ realizations.
 We estimate the expectation value of the theoretical angular power spectra as

 where the overbar denotes the average value across realizations.
-The average value and estimated variance of the~$\chi^2_{I,r}$ for our suite of realizations are are respectively defined as
+The average value and estimated variance of the~$\chi^2_{I,r}$ for our suite of realizations are defined as

-If the angular power spectra were independent Gaussian random variables, the expected value for~$\bar{\chi}^2_I$ and~$\sigma^2_{\chi^2_I}$ could be derived theoretically and would be approximately proportional to the number of degrees of freedom of the system, i.e., to~$\ell_\mathrm{max}$.
-However, when the random variables are correlated, as in the case at hand since in general~$C^\mathrm{gal,GW}_\ell \neq 0$, the expected value of the average chi-squared and its variance must also be deduced by producing a suite of realizations.
+respectively.
+If the angular power spectra are independent Gaussian random variables, the expected value for~$\bar{\chi}^2_I$ and~$\sigma^2_{\chi^2_I}$ can be derived theoretically and is approximately proportional to the number of degrees of freedom of the system, i.e., to~$\ell_\mathrm{max}$.
+However, when random variables are correlated, as in the case at hand where~$C^\mathrm{gal,GW}_\ell \neq 0$, the expected value of the average chi-squared and its variance must also be deduced by producing a suite of realizations.